devpro/cloud-native-samples/splunk-otel-dotnet/README.md

-# Data collection with Splunk & OpenTelemetry from a .NET application
+# Trace collection with Splunk & OpenTelemetry from a .NET application

 This is the result of a technical study, with a working example, on how to collect ASP.NET application execution information in Splunk thanks to OpenTelemetry library & collector.